MooersLab/jupyter-ultisnips-pymolpysnips/README.md

 In the following setup, we use the Vundle plugin manager.
 The PyMOL.snippets could be stored inside the UltiSnips directory, but they would be lost if you delete the UltiSnips directory.
 To help make sure your snippets are not deleted if the UltiSnips directory ever gets deleted you will want to create a subdirectory called myultisnips at the top level of the `.vim` directory.
-Move the `PyMOL.snippets` file to this subdirectory.
+Move the `python_pymol.snippets` file to this subdirectory.
 We will inform Vim of this location when customizing the `.vimrc` file for UltiSnips a little further down.

 ```bash